||Reddish brown, gray-blue when engorged

 ||Found throughout the U.S.

-The brown dog tick gets its name due to its color and because it
+The brown dog tick is named for its color and because it is found

-is found on domestic dogs.
-Although it is unusual for a brown dog
+on domestic dogs.
+Although it is unusual for a brown dog tick to

 Brown dog ticks prefer dogs as hosts.
 They typically attach to